hrushikeshkatepatil0712-bit/cardiology-coronary-image-processing/README.md

 ---

-# 🖼️ Run on 16-bit Image Folder
+# 🖼️ Run on a Folder of 16-bit Frames

 ```bash
 python main.py \